hibenji/Bacherlorabeit/README.md

 # Create a new image with Opencv
 ### Build new image:
+This has to be built inside the openwhisk-runtime-python folder.
 `./tutorials/local_build.sh -r python311Action -t action-python-opencv`
 ### New action create:
 `wsk action create test-opencv test_opencv.py --docker hibenji/action-python-opencv`